tomasz-blasz/firebolt-apis/requirements/specifications/media/media-capabilities.md

 This method **MUST** have a corresponding `onColorSpaceChanged` event to notify listeners after this property has changed and that change has taken effect.

-Access to these methods **MUST** be governed by the `xrn:firebolt:capability:video-output:config` capability.
+Access to these methods **MUST** be governed by the `xrn:firebolt:capability:video-output:colorspace` capability.

 ```javascript
 VideoOutput.colorSpace()